Pamela Hamilton, Hospitality & Tourism Program Coordinator

 Student Learning Outcomes

-Upon successful completion of the AAS degree in Food Service Management, graduates will be able to do the following:
+Upon successful completion of the C.A.S. in Hospitality & Tourism, graduates will be able to do the following:

-Graduates of the Hospitality & Tourism option will be able to help meet the growing demands of the hotel, resort, and tourism segments of the industry by being trained to provide support services for the hospitality and lodging industries.
-Graduates will be able to apply their specialized training in entry-level to middle management positions, and will be particularly prepared for "front house" operations as a result of their studies in guest services, housekeeping, catering and banquets, and front desk operations.
-Graduates of this Resort & Hotel Management option will have the added benefit of having had classroom experience in Culinary Arts, which may likely enhance their employability.
+Graduates of the C.A.S. in Hospitality & Tourism will be able to help meet the growing demands of the hotel, resort, and tourism segments of the industry by being trained to provide support services for the hospitality and lodging industries.
+Graduates will be able to apply their specialized training in entry-level to middle management positions, and will be particularly prepared for “front house” operations as a result of their studies in guest services, housekeeping, catering and banquets, and front desk operations.
+Graduates will have the added benefit of having had classroom experience in Culinary Arts, which may likely enhance their employability.
 Job settings include hotels, restaurants, inns, schools/ universities, banquet facilities, and exclusive clubs.
-Typical job titles include the following: dining room supervisor; front office supervisor; guest services manager; banquet manager; assistant food and beverage manager; and maître d'hôtel.
+Typical job titles include the following: dining room supervisor; front office supervisor; guest services manager; banquet manager; assistant food and beverage manager; and maître d’hôtel.